 Montessori is a lifestyle.
-Teachers and parents need to embrace specific aspects of the philosophy as a way of life.
+Teachers and parents need to embrace specific aspects of philosophy as a way of life.
 When I speak about Montessori I discuss why we chose Montessori for our family, as a lifestyle, not a philosophy that begins and ends at the classroom doors.
 Developing these Montessori habits will offer the environment a child craves and will deliver the respect a child deserves.

 5 Habits Every Montessorian Should Develop

-Observe children for at least ten minutes a day.
-Observing a child not only gives that child space and room to grow, develop, and lead his learning, it also provides an adult with a tremendous amount of insight on how to most effective communicate with that child and how to facilitate his learning going forward.
+#1 – Observe children for at least ten minutes a day.
+Observing a child not only gives that child space and room to grow, develop, and lead his learning, but it also provides an adult with a tremendous amount of insight on how to most effectively communicate with that child and how to facilitate his learning going forward.

 If you’re at the extreme of that spectrum, write yourself a note as a reminder and place it somewhere you will see several times throughout the day.
 Leave it there until speaking and listening to a child at his eye level becomes second nature.

-Discipline needs to be positive.
+#3 – Discipline needs to be positive.
 Think kind yet firm.
 Don’t worry about the child not liking you.
 Get over it.
 You want the child to respect you.
 Furthermore, you want the child to develop a healthy sense of self and conduct himself with confidence and conviction.

 One of the best parts of multi-age classrooms relates to the capacity of the teacher.
-Lean into peer to peer teaching.
+Lean into peer-to-peer teaching.
 Pair an older child up with a younger child to give the pink tower lesson, or to explain the binomial cube.

-Rotate shelves to keep children engaged and your shelves from gathering dust!
+#5 – Rotate shelves to keep children engaged and your shelves from gathering dust!
 You don’t have to spend money to keep your shelves unique and interesting.
 Often replacing works with items that have been sitting in the closet is enough to spark interest and hook a child!